JaylenGarner/Jargon/README.md

 By _[Jaylen Garner](https://github.com/JaylenGarner)_

-SurReel is a dynamic platform for visual storytelling.
-It lets you explore captivating content and connect with like-minded individuals through an immersive home feed and interactive live chat features.
-Join SurReel today and start sharing your unique perspective with the world!
+Jargon is a communication platform that connects users with similar interests.
+By joining or creating servers, users can engage in conversations across multiple channels with like-minded individuals.
+Join now to get in on the Jargon.

 ## Index